-The main electromagnetic simulation applications in the biomedical field are:
+The main electromagnetic simulation applications in the biomedical field include:

-• Certification & Compliance: Validated devices against standards (e.g., FDA, CE)
+- Certification & Compliance: Supporting regulatory approval by validating device performance against electromagnetic safety and EMC standards (e.g., FDA, CE)

-Ansys Electromagnetic Simulation Tools are often used for biomedical applications with the Ansys Human Body Model.
-The Human Body Model accurately replicates the human form in terms of dimensions and electrical properties (relative permittivity and conductance).
+Ansys electromagnetic simulation tools are widely used in biomedical applications together with the Ansys Human Body Model.
+The Human Body Model accurately represents human anatomy in terms of geometry and tissue-specific electrical properties, including the frequency-dependent relative permittivity and conductivity of tissues.

-In the domain of biomedical electromagnetics, we provide a wide range of services including
+In biomedical electromagnetics applications and design, we provide a wide range of services, including:

-• Development of antennas and electromagnetic sensors for on-body and wearable applications
+- Design and development of antennas and electromagnetic sensors for implanted, on-body, and wearable biomedical applications

-• Electromagnetic simulations of bio-engineering aspects using a full human body model cover volume current density, electric/magnetic field analysis, as well as RF radiation and loss effects
+- Electromagnetic simulation of bioengineering effects using a full human body model, including volume current density, electric and magnetic field distributions, RF radiation, and loss mechanisms

-• Simulation of Specific Absorption Rate (SAR) distribution within human organs
+- Simulation of Specific Absorption Rate (SAR) distribution within human tissues

-• Design of inductor-based devices suitable for wireless power transfer, data transmission, and charging systems in the near field
+- Design of inductor-based devices for near-field wireless power transfer, data transmission, and charging systems

-• Design and development of phased array antennas for 3D microwave imaging and focusing systems
+- Design and development of phased-array antennas for 3D microwave imaging and electromagnetic focusing systems

 Here are a few examples of biomedical electromagnetic application analysis and design: